Outsourced Accounting & Tax for Legal & Professional Services

 State Bar Compliance Mapping

-We study your law firm clients' trust account requirements state by state – IOLTA rules, reconciliation frequency, reporting deadlines – before onboarding begins.
+We study your trust account requirements state by state – IOLTA rules, reconciliation frequency, reporting deadlines – before onboarding begins.
 Requirements vary across all 50 states.

 Legal-Sector Trained Teams